dustwh/dustwh-DataEngineSettingUpWalkThrough-/MarkDown Version/6 - OpenFeign with RestTemplate.md

 When the Spring Cloud application starts up, OpenFeign scans the interface generation agent marked with @FeignClient annotation and annotates the person into the Spring container.

-6\.
-Start the service registry cluster, service provider and micro-service-cloud-consumer-dept-feign in turn.
+(6) Start the service registry cluster, service provider and micro-service-cloud-consumer-dept-feign in turn.
 After startup, use the browser to visit http://eureka7001.com/con sumer/dept/list",

-7\.
-Visits to http://eureka7001.com/consumer/dept/list several times in a row
+### (7) Visits to http://eureka7001.com/consumer/dept/list several times in a row

-**Time out Control**

-**
-**

-wait to be update
+**Note: Open-feign has the ability to do time-out control.
+Time out control in open-feign is actually realize by Ribbon.
+And as mentioned in the previous chapter, we are going to use an independent conponent to do this. so we are not going to explain how to do this here, for the time being.**

+**More doc about how to do these with ribbon will be updated if Xianchen really get some time.
+Now he’ll focus on upgrading the project to Java 17.**